BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ### The Tracks Panel

 Below the main controls is a list of all the tracks, each with three blue sliders.
 Of these you are only able to control the top one, the other two are for visual feedback only.
 The top slider is the user-controlled gain on the track.
 Use this to turn up or down the level on a single track.
 The middle slider shows the current calculated volume of the track, this is the average of all the volume inputs on the track and it updates with each message the input receives.
 The final slider is the decay value, which reduces the volume of the track if it has been playing for a while without changing much.
-The decay function is explained further below.